marplemr/oren.github.io/posts/multi.md

 ## Try it
 Last Friday Cyx, Rese and myself wrote a [proof-of-concept](https://github.com/citrusbyte/ypu-router) of that approach.
-We separated the SRP into an independant website (only prints hello world) and kept the others (Home, MIP and Mybook) in the current project.
+We separated the SRP into an independant website (it only prints simple text for now) and kept the others (Home, MIP and Mybook) in the current project.
 If you don't have access to the above URL, you can use this [simplified version](https://github.com/oren/multi-sites).